zudochkin/awesome-newsletters/README.md

 * [Android Authority Dev Weekly](http://devweekly.androidauthority.com/).
 Android Authority Dev Weekly is a weekly curated publication full of interesting, relevant links for Android developers.
 * [Android Weekly](http://androidweekly.net/) Free newsletter that helps you to stay cutting-edge with your Android Development.

+## Big Data
+* [Big Data Weekly](http://www.bigdataweekly.com/).
+Big Data technology news and links delivered to your inbox, weekly.
+* [Data Science Weekly Newsletter](http://www.datascienceweekly.org/).
+A free weekly newsletter featuring curated news, articles and jobs related to Data Science.
+* [Hadoop Weekly](http://www.hadoopweekly.com/).
+Summary of the week's top news in the Apache Hadoop™ ecosystem.

 ## Etc.
 * A free weekly newsletter featuring the best and hand curated links related to domains, development, monetization, how to guides, tips and tricks, resources, events and more.
 [This Week in Domains](http://www.thisweekindomains.com/)
-* [Data Science Weekly Newsletter](http://www.datascienceweekly.org/).
-A free weekly newsletter featuring curated news, articles and jobs related to Data Science.
 * Inspiration in your inbox by [TED](https://www.ted.com/newsletter).
 * Projects We Love archive by [KickStarter](https://www.kickstarter.com/newsletters/weekly).
 * [Bitcoin Weekly](http://bitcoinweekly.com/).
 A weekly round-up of Bitcoin and cryptocurrency news and articles.